How to Write an Article Critique

 An abstract should state the:

 Does the article critique follow the correct formatting instructions?
-Some of the formatting styles include article critique APA, MLA, Havard, and Chicago.
+Some of the formatting styles include APA, MLA, Havard, and Chicago.

 Evaluate the Robustness of the Article